3dh-de/pishower/README.md

 Originally this project was founded to control the access/usage of my Dojo's shower cabins to only allow paid members and to prevent fraud.

+A german blog entry to this project and its aims can be found in my blog [[http://3dh.de]].

 ## License

 All documents in this repository are free for private and commercial use, licensed under the MIT License - see LICENSE.md.